TheGoodSire/Tripwire/README.md

 Group Therapy - Anxious thoughts keep interuptuing the group therapy session.
 Place blink anxiety bombs (Nothing blinks) around the outside of the group therapy cluster, but not directly attached.
 When seperating out the introvert and extrovert blinks the anxiety bombs must be avoided.
 If any blink accidentally connects to an anxity bomb you lose.

-RESET - To bring a blink back from death mode, simply separate it out by itself and cease any button presses for 10 seconds.
+RESET - To bring a blink back from death mode, simply avoid pressing, connecting, or separating the blink for 10 seconds.